 |CLIMATE ADAPTATION & MITIGATION

-Climate adaptation and mitigation will be supported through the scaling of climate-smart agriculture, including the introduction of innovations such as stress-tolerant crop varieties, updated soil management and irrigation practices, mechanization, agro-advisory support services and an enabling policy environment, at national, regional and continental scales, benefiting 11.3 million people.
+Climate adaptation and mitigation will be supported through the scaling of climate-smart agriculture, including the introduction of innovations such as stress-tolerant crop varieties, updated soil management and irrigation practices, mechanization, digital agro-advisory support services, and an enabling policy environment, at national, regional and continental scales, benefiting 11.3 million farmers and their families.

 |NUTRITION, HEALTH & FOOD SECURITY

-Evidence strongly suggests that crop diversification, including the introduction of nutrient-dense, climate-resilient crops, livestock and fish, will bolster food and nutrition security, and stabilize food production in East and Southern Africa, benefiting 11.3 million people.
+Crop diversification, including the introduction of nutrient-dense, climate-resilient crops, livestock and fish, will bolster food and nutrition security, and stabilize food production in East and Southern Africa, benefiting 11.3 million farmers and their families.

 |POVERTY REDUCTION, LIVELIHOODS & JOBS

-Fostering an agribusiness ecosystem that serves farmers, with a focus on women and youth, will reduce poverty and bolster livelihoods and jobs for 11.3 million people.
+Fostering an agribusiness ecosystem that serves farmers, with a focus on women and youth, will reduce poverty and bolster livelihoods and jobs for 11.3 million farmers and their families.

 |GENDER EQUALITY, YOUTH & SOCIAL INCLUSION